This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 If you’re in the market for a premium grill, the Weber Summit S-670 Gas Grill is about as high quality as grills come.
-This is by far a top choice for best 6 burner gas grill with the only obvious downside being the price.
+This is definitely a top choice for our best 6 burner gas grill list, with the only obvious downside being the price.
 It’s the most expensive choice on this list.

 But, if the price is within your budget you’ll be handsomely rewarded with a high performance grill.
 Weber is known for making high quality products, and they back this particular grill with a generous 5 year warranty.

 The primary cooking area of this grill is 624 square inches, with an extra 145 inch warming rack to bring the total cooking area to 769 square inches.

 The first premium feature to highlight is the stainless steel rod cooking grates, which are a definite step up from enameled cast iron grates.
 These steel grates make incredible grill marks, hold heat well, are durable, and are the easiest to clean.

 From there, a side burner, sear station burner, smoker burner, and rear rotisserie burner are all also included to add maximum versatility to this grill.
 Anything you could want to do on a grill can be done here.
 The rear rotisserie burner in particular is a great feature to have and relies on high tech infrared grill technology to cook your food.

 This grill also comes with Weber’s signature flavorizer bars, which are essentially upside down V shaped metal burner covers.
 These bars prevent your food’s dripping from hitting the burner flames, which virtually eliminates flare ups.
 On top of that, the drippings vaporize and the smoke rises back up to flavor your food.